knub/maglevrecord/README.md

 Migrations "a" and "b" are used here and already applied to "EBook" whereas "c" and "d" as new migrations are yet unknown to "EBook".
 "e" and "f" have been applied to "EBook" but are not used here.

-Since we can save the source code of all migrations we can imagine rolling back "e" and "f" and applying "c" and "d" instead.
+We imagine rolling back "e" and "f" and applying "c" and "d", automatically.
+The algorithms of "e" and "f" can be stored in the Stone when the migrations are created.

 ## Further questions, improvements?